-In 2014, Congressman DeFazio was elected by his peers to serve as Ranking Member of the House Transportation and Infrastructure Committee.
+In 2018, Congressman DeFazio was elected by his peers to serve as Chair of the House Committee on Transportation and Infrastructure.
 A member of the Committee since 1987, DeFazio previously served as Chairman or Ranking Member of four of the six subcommittees: Aviation, Coast Guard and Maritime Transportation, Highways and Transit, and Water Resources and Environment.

-Over the years, DeFazio has established a reputation as a leader on transportation issues.
+Over his career, DeFazio has established a reputation as a national leader on transportation issues.
 He believes the United States must invest in a robust, multimodal transportation system if it is to remain in league with competitor nations around the world.
 Yet the U.S. is seriously lagging behind.
-The American Society of Civil Engineers (ASCE) reports that approximately one-third of America's roads are in "poor or mediocre condition," and nearly 150,000 bridges are structurally deficient or functionally obsolete.
+According to the Federal Highway Administration over 337,502 bridges—over 50% of all bridges in the U.S.—are not in good condition.
+Similarly, the American Society of Civil Engineers (ASCE) found that “one out of every five miles of highway pavement is in poor condition and our roads have a significant and increasing backlog of rehabilitation needs.”
 Across the country, trucks are rerouted due to weight restrictions on bridges, and Americans waste time and money on gasoline idling in traffic.

 MAP-21 (Moving Ahead for Progress in the 21st Century, Public Law 112-141)

-In 2012, as the ranking member on the Highways Subcommittee, DeFazio helped negotiate a 27-month federal highway and transit spending bill called MAP-21.
+In 2012, as the ranking Democrat on the Subcommittee on Highways and Transit, DeFazio helped negotiate a 27-month federal highway and transit spending bill called MAP-21.
 Under the bill, DeFazio secured $1.1 billion for Oregon's roads, bridges, highways, and transit systems.

-DeFazio worked to ensure the formula he negotiated six years earlier in the previous major transportation bill, SAFETEA-LU, remained in MAP-21.
-This means Oregon will remain a net-beneficiary and receive more dollars to fix its roads, bridges, and highways than it sends to Washington, D.C., through the gas tax.
+DeFazio worked to ensure the formula he negotiated seven years earlier in the previous major transportation bill, SAFETEA-LU, remained in MAP-21.
+This allowed Oregon to remain a net-beneficiary and receive more dollars to fix its roads, bridges, and highways than it sends to Washington, D.C., through the gas tax.

 MAP-21 also contained a temporary extension of county payments for Oregon counties, as well as one year of lower interest rates for college students who take out Stafford student loans; these rates were set to increase from 3.4% to 6.8%.